Explore Islay

 Port Ellen — The South-Coast Ferry Port

 Port Ellen is the south-coast ferry port and the gateway to Islay's most celebrated distillery cluster.
-The CalMac ferry from Kennacraig arrives here on the longer of the two crossings — 2 hours 20 minutes.
 From the terminal it's a 10-minute drive east along the coast road to Laphroaig, Lagavulin, and Ardbeg — three of the most famous names in Islay whisky, all within 10 minutes of each other.
 Port Ellen sits 45 minutes south-east of our Bruichladdich properties.

 The village itself is the south's working town: a handful of restaurants and cafés on the seafront, the Co-op for groceries, and the freshly reopened Port Ellen Distillery — one of whisky's most storied lost distilleries, silent from 1983 and back in production from 2024.